What Are the Career Options for an Occupational Therapy Assistant?

 Job Duties and Career Options

 Occupational therapy assistants work with occupational therapists to help patients with physical, mental or emotional disabilities, according to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov.
 They treat clients through a course of therapy including exercises or activities designed to help the client learn or regain individual skills.
 For instance, operating under the orders of an occupational therapist, an occupational therapy assistant might teach recently or temporarily handicapped patients how to get in and out of a wheelchair or train an individual who is suffering from carpal tunnel syndrome how to properly stretch the muscles of the hand.

 Occupational therapy assistants keep detailed records of a client's progress and report back to the occupational therapist regularly.
 They may also be responsible for billing.
-Occupational therapy assistants may work in a number of different healthcare settings, including general hospitals, surgical centers and nursing homes, as well as the private practices of any of the following:
+Occupational therapy assistants may work in a number of different healthcare settings, including general hospitals, patients' homes, and nursing homes, as well as the private practices of any of the following:

 - Physical therapists

 - Speech therapists